Discipline

 Susan's work employs the material culture of everyday domestic and industrial products, such as recycled computer components, maps and paper currency.
 She transforms these seemingly banal products into compelling artworks.
 In seeking to reconnect an object’s past, its related history and materiality with contemporary issues, her practice underscores these materials urgent interconnection to collective memories and ecological shortfalls; aspects that expose and challenge inequality and injustice.

+Out of Time was a major solo exhibition at Hotel d'Astier (Forcalquier, France 2013).
 The renaissance courtyard installation, Hot Air evoked the night sky, hot air balloons, and a miniature universe.
-Meticulously crafted and subtly revealing, this installation established the links between colonial behaviours, global warming, pandemics, and our fragile world.
+This installation established the links between colonial behaviours, global warming, pandemics, and our fragile world.
 As well as the underlying deeper meanings the work is also uplifting and evoked a sense of play and wonder.
 Each globe resembles a hot air balloon and appears to float across the space with objects associated with global warming hanging in place of where the balloons basket; a gun, toy oil tankard, iPhone, coal basket to name a few.
+For this exhibition Susan also created, Europa and showed a number of her short films.

 Sail Painting at the Royal Shakespeare Company (Stratford Upon Avon 2015) was a large scale site-specific installation that hung in the front of the theatre atrium spaces.
 The result of Susan’s year long residency there, it consisted of 32 appropriated and hand crafted sails, made from old plastic food sacks, which hung at various angles in the multi-level building.
 Seen from different vantage points the viewer felt they could be walking inside a three dimensional abstract painting.